 May 24, 2021 by Navjot Kaur

-The recruitment process appears to be one of the significant responsibilities of HR departments.
+The recruitment process is one of the significant responsibilities of HR departments.
 However, the intense work of these guys does not end with signing a contract with a new employee.
 Employee engagement, development, onboarding, training, statutory compliance, data management, and numerous others activities require attention and effort.

 Besides, the current Corona crisis has changed the routine and resulted in ‘the future of work’ both for employees and employers.
-The new normal has brought some novelties and speeded up the process so that HR teams face unique challenges in being productive and driving better business results.
+The new normal has brought some novelties and speeded up the process so that HR teams face unique productivity challenges and drive better business results.

-Let us take a look at 5 aspects of the recruitment process all HR managers should not neglect to be 110% effective.
+Let us look at 5 aspects of the recruitment process that all HR managers should pay attention to be 110% effective.

 1. Job Description Crafting

-Regardless of what the HR team does and the approaches they apply, the fundamental goal is hiring the right fit.
+Regardless of what the HR team does and their approaches, the fundamental goal is hiring the right fit.
 And it starts with attracting the right talents.

-A compelling, engaging, and inclusive job description combines a little bit of marketing, sells your brand, communicates the requirements, and urges job seekers to act simultaneously.
-After all, a job description is the initial and valuable hiring tool.
+A compelling, engaging, and inclusive job description combines some marketing, sells your brand, communicates the requirements, and urges job seekers to act simultaneously.
+After all, a job description is the initial and most valuable hiring tool.
 Here are some details to pay special attention to while crafting a job description:

 - A job title should be specific